AndreaColinsR/Code_rhythmic_discrete/README.md

 3. Place the dataset in a folder separate from the code and save its path
 4. Download the jPCA and dPCA toolboxes
 5. Open the file `Main_reproduce_figures.m`
-6. Replace the path in the variable `dataset_path` for the path where the dataset is.
+6. Replace the path in the variable `dataset_path` with the path where the dataset is.
-7. Replace the paths in the variables  `jPCA_path` and `dPCA_path` for the paths where the dPCA toolbox and this code are
+7. Replace the paths in the variables  `jPCA_path` and `dPCA_path` with the paths where the dPCA toolbox and this code are
 8. Run `Main_reproduce_figures.m`

 # Expected output

-The code creates a file for each animal and cortical area recorded and store them in a folder called "Output files".
+The code creates a file for each animal and cortical area recorded and stores them in a folder called "Output files".
 Each file contains the behavioural and neural data necessary for later analyses.

 This script generates: